Abraham Pineo Gesner: Legacy

-There is a street named for Gesner in the west part of Ottawa's Katimavik-Hazeldean neighbourhood, where the residential streets are named for Canadian inventors.
+there is a street named for Gesner in the west part of Ottawa's Katimavik-Hazeldean neighbourhood, where the residential streets are named for Canadian inventors.
 Whether by plan or by coincidence, it dead-ends at an Esso (Imperial Oil) gas station.

-In 2000, he was honored by the placement of his image on a postage stamp by Canada Post.
-In 2016, Gesner was posthumously awarded the Order of New Brunswick by the province of his longtime residence.

 Starting in 1998, the Fundy Geological Museum in Parrsboro Nova Scotia, a former residence of Gesner, has awarded an "Abraham Gesner Work Scholarship" to a local student who shows keen interest in the sciences.